hashicorp/terraform-provider-azuread/docs/resources/invitation.md

 When authenticated with a user principal, this resource requires one of the following directory roles: `Guest Inviter`, `User Administrator` or `Global Administrator`

+**Remark**: A destroy of the `azuread_invitation` resource will delete the user if executed with a high privileged user or service principal, otherwise nothing happens as the invite itself can't be deleted once sent out.

 ## Example Usage

 *Basic example*